Siegrift/tsfunct/README.md

 `npm i @siegrift/tsfunct --save`

-_**Important:** Some functions (set and friends) work reliably only with TS ^3.7, because of [this issue](https://github.com/microsoft/TypeScript/issues/33468).
-Also, this library will be using latest TS features when needed.
+_**Important:** This library is using latest TS features when needed.
 Keep this in mind if you are trying to use it in your project._

 ## API and documentation